emilygosselin/portfolio/README.md

 #### Aligning Photos in Markdown
 >
-> I learned [this code](aligningphotos.md) while completing a Neural Data Science course assignment.
+> Here is [some code](aligningphotos.md) I worked with when completing a course assignment.

 <p>&nbsp;</p>